abdulhayykhan/Task-Management-System/README.md

 ## 📌 License

-This project is for educational purposes as part of the **DeveloperHub Corporation** internship program.
+This project is for educational purposes as part of the **DevelopersHub Corporation** internship program.
 Feel free to use it for learning and inspiration.
 Attribution is appreciated.

 ---